Help: How to use Wiki-Pi

 • drug (binding drugs)

 You can also search for interactions of a list of genes.
-For example, if you are interested in interactions involving genes that are related with the epidermal growth factors (such as EGFR, EPS8, and EGFR), you can should enter the form as follows:
+For example, if you are interested in interactions involving genes that are related with epidermal growth factors (such as EGFR and EPS8), you can enter the form as follows:

 Interaction Page